Cigna Health Insurance Review (2026)

 What Types of Health Insurance Does Cigna Have?

-Cigna offers HMO and EPO health insurance plans across several metal tiers, but its overall lineup is more limited than many competitors.
-The insurer doesn’t offer Platinum or Catastrophic plans.
-Younger or healthier shoppers seeking low-cost, minimal coverage should consider other insurers.
+Cigna has HMO and EPO health insurance plans across several metal tiers, but its overall lineup is more limited than many competitors.
+The insurer doesn't offer Platinum or Catastrophic plans.
+Younger or healthier shoppers who want low-cost, minimal coverage should compare other insurers.

 HMO